As an Amazon Associate we earn from qualifying purchases.

 How to Make a Classic Tropical Mai Tai

 As mentioned before, there are several ways to make a Mai Tai.
-Our recipe is meant to be simple so that you can enjoy this tropical drink in a matter of minutes.
+My recipe is meant to be simple so that you can enjoy this tropical drink in a matter of minutes.

 Mai Tai Ingredients